Jagat Gosain: Marriage to Jahangir

-Her son Khurram, considered to be auspicious as per his astrological signs was insisted by Akbar to be raised under his care in his palace than Salim's palace and therefore was raised in Akbar's palace.
-He was placed under the care of his first wife Ruqaiya Begum who resided in Akbar's harem and she is stated to have raised Khurram affectionately.
+Her son Khurram, considered to be auspicious according to his astrological signs, was raised at Akbar's insistence under his care in his palace rather than Salim's palace.
+He was placed under the care of Akbar's first wife Ruqaiya Begum who resided in Akbar's harem, and is stated to have raised Khurram affectionately.

-After Akbar died in 1605, the young prince was allowed to return to his father's household, and thus, returned to the supervision of his mother, whom he cared for and loved immensely.
-He had become devoted to her and designated her Hazrat in his court chronicles.In the intervening years, Jagat had given birth to her third (and last) child in 1597, a daughter, Luzzat-un-Nissa, who died in infancy.
+After Akbar died in 1605, the young prince was allowed to return to his father's household, and thus returned to the supervision of his mother, whom he cared for and loved.
+He had become devoted to her and designated her Hazrat in his court chronicles.
+In the intervening years, Jagat had given birth to her third and last child in 1597, a daughter, Luzzat-un-Nissa, who died in infancy.

 According to Findly, Jagat Gosain seems to have lost her husband's favor quite early on in their marriage, whereas according to S. S. Gupta, she was the favorite wife of Jahangir till the arrival of her arch-rival in the imperial harem, Nur Jahaṇ, of whom Jagat was scornful.
 Jahangir had married her in 1611 and from the time of their marriage until his death, Nur Jahan was indisputably his favorite wife.
-Even before his marriage with Nur Jahan, Jahangir's chief consort and Padshah Begum was his wife, Saliha Banu Begum, who held this position from the time of their marriage till her death in 1620, after which this honorable title was passed on to Nur Jahan.
+Even before his marriage with Nur Jahan, Jahangir's chief consort and Padshah Begum was his wife Saliha Banu Begum, who held this position from the time of their marriage till her death in 1620, after which this honorable title was passed on to Nur Jahan.